 SMB: Server Message Block, a network file sharing protocol that allows applications on a computer to read and write to files and request services from server programs in a computer network.

 S3: Simple Storage Service, an object storage service that offers industry-leading scalability, data availability, security, and performance.

+IAM: Identity and Access Management: is a framework of policies and technologies to ensure that the right users have the appropriate access to technology resources.

+HA: High-availability: is a characteristic of a system that aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.

 Acronyms